 Ricardo does not discuss the actual ratio at which wine and cloth would exchange and how much the two countries gain from trade.
 Before trade, the domestic trade ratios in the two countries for wine and cloth are shown in Table 1.2.
 The cost of production of one unit of wine in England is 120 men and that of producing one unit of cloth is 100 men.
-It shows that the cost of producing wine is more as against cloth because one unit of wine can exchange for 1.2 units of cloth.
-On the other hand, the cost of producing one unit of wine in Portugal is 80 men and that of producing one unit of cloth is 90 men.
+It shows that the cost of producing wine is more as against cloth because one unit of wine in Portugal is 80 men and that of producing one unit of cloth is 90 men.
 It is clear that the cost of producing cloth is more than that of wine because one unit of wine can exchange for 0.89 unit of cloth.
 Suppose trade begins between the two countries.
 England will gain if it imports one unit of wine from Portugal in exchange for less than 1.2 units of cloth.
 Portugal will also gain if it imports more than 0.89 units of cloth from England in exchange for 1 unit of wine.